 3. Compact: Use a little mints tin, or any other small container, to make your own custom compact.
 Just glue a piece of the mirror to the inside of the top, then decorate the outside however you like.
 You can even store an eye shadow or lip tint in there.
 It is just perfect for a girl on the go.

 4. Portable Hand Mirror: Even easier than a compact, you can make an asymmetrical hand mirror that slips easily into your purse.
-Just start with a nicely-shaped piece of mirror.
-For a decorative backing, find a pretty picture or – if you want to get whimsical – a handwritten poem, cut it to fit the mirror, and glue it onto the backside.
-You should use self-hardening craft clay around the edges to prevent any poking.
-This is a simple craft but it would make a GREAT girly gift.
-You also can use a piece of a broken mirror to make a not-so-portable wall mounted mirror, like the one that our friend Donna from My Sweet Things made.
-Check out her medallion mirror tutorial.
+Start with a nicely-shaped piece of mirror.
+For a decorative backing, find a pretty picture (or if you want to get whimsical, a handwritten poem), cut to fit the mirror, and glue onto the back.
+Use self-hardening craft clay around the edges to prevent any poking.
+This simple craft would make a GREAT gift.
+You also can transform a larger piece into a wall-mounted mirror.

 6. Diorama: Continuing with the holiday theme, you can use larger pieces of glass to act as “frozen ponds” in the table-top town scenes that are so popular around the holidays.
 Make sure to protect the edges if you’ll be doing this project with children.

 7. Wind chime: Mirror glass makes a perfect wind chime because the gentle clinking sounds so lovely, and because it also doubles as a sun catcher, snatching up rays of sunlight and scattering prisms everywhere.
 You can also bring it inside and use it as a pretty mobile.
 Without any wind it wouldn’t make noise, but hung in front of a window it would still send rainbows across a child’s room.